bradparks/bradparks.github.io/source/index.md

 ### Who should write the cards?
 Anyone!
 - Anyone that has either meant something to her, or she's meant something to them.
-- A kid she taught in school.
+- A kid she taught in school (this could be you).
 - A friend she knew in high school, a childhood friend - Anyone!
 - So definitely pass the idea on to whoever you think would like to help us celebrate her in this way.